Variance reduction combining pre-experiment and in-experiment data: Method

 \subsection{Method overview}

-In the context of online controlled experiments, the treatment may affect the outcome only through certain in-experiment covariates.
-Our key idea for combining pre-experiment and in-experiment data is to select those in-experiment covariates that have no indirect effect on the outcome and incorporate them into the CUPAC framework via regression adjustment.
-The assumption of no indirect effect corresponds to mean equivalence in CUPED and distribution equivalence in CUPAC.
-We focus on CUPED because its assumption is weaker, allowing us to select more in-experiment covariates that satisfy the condition.
-Specifically, we first assume that all in-experiment covariates $Z$ satisfy the assumption $\E[Z \given W=0] = \E[Z \given W=1]$.
+In the context of online controlled experiments, the treatment may influence the outcome only through a subset of post-treatment covariates.
+Our key idea for combining pre-experiment and in-experiment data is to identify post-treatment covariates that have no indirect effect on the outcome and incorporate them into the CUPAC framework via a second-stage linear adjustment.
+Importantly, the assumption of no indirect effect does not require that these covariates are independent of the treatment.
+Instead, we rely on weaker and more practical assumptions.
+By the linear adjustment, it suffices to assume mean equivalence of the selected post-treatment covariates across treatment arms.
+This assumption is less restrictive than requiring full independence and is empirically testable.
+In contrast, the nonlinear adjustment assumes distributional equivalence, which is stronger and requires independence testings \cite{lin2023boosting, lin2022limit,lin2024failure}.
+Consequently, our method uses a second-stage linear adjustment, leveraging its weaker assumption to enable the inclusion of a broader set of post-treatment covariates while reducing the risk of incorporating covariates that introduce post-treatment bias.

+Let $Z(w)$ denote the value of a candidate post-treatment covariate $Z$ under treatment arm $w \in \{0,1\}$.
+A classical mediator is a variable for which $Z(1)\neq Z(0)$ and whose change carries part of the treatment effect to the outcome.
+Such variables should not be adjusted for.
+The strongest sufficient condition for safe adjustment is $Z(1)=Z(0)$ almost surely, meaning that the intervention does not affect the covariate at all.
+For the linear second-stage adjustment considered here, however, unbiasedness only requires the weaker moment condition $\E[Z(1)] = \E[Z(0)]$, which under randomization is equivalent to $\E[Z \given W=1] = \E[Z \given W=0]$.
+Thus mean equivalence does not claim that the entire distribution of $Z$ is invariant; higher-order moments or nonlinear features of $Z$ may still differ across arms.
+Such differences do not bias a linear adjustment unless they induce a difference in the mean of the selected covariates.